houshuang/stian-notes/content/Knowledge-Compressor.md

             - so that you can work with many ideas at the same time, combine them, put them into larger structures, like arguments
         - lossless, easy to recontextualize
             - able to recover critical details/background
-    - <span class="highlight">there is an element of "incremental reading" to this, in the sense that you don't decide up front what is important in terms of metadata, context etc</span> #q
+    - &#8203;<mark>there is an element of "incremental reading" to this, in the sense that you don't decide up front what is important in terms of metadata, context etc</mark> #q